KeitoTakaishi/ptsPointCloudViewer/README.md

 # What
-This is simple PointCloud(pts) Viewer
+This is a simple PointCloud(pts) Viewer

 ![Demo](./img.jpg "img01")